Cost of Moving a Boiler

 • Are they on the Gas Safe register?
 Only qualified engineers in the UK that are listed on the Gas Safe register are legally allowed to work on gas appliances, including jobs such as relocating a boiler.

 • Does your contractor have the right experience?
-Ask how often they carry out similar jobs and how long they've been doing it.
+Ask how often they carry out similar jobs and how long they've been doing it, and if they appreciate the difference between combi boiler and a conventional boiler.
 This will help provide you with confidence in their ability.

 • Does their work come with a guarantee?
 For example, can they confirm everything is in line with building regulations, and will they fix any issues should they arise?